-1. If either of the fishway auxiliary water turbines is unable to provide water sufficient to meet full criteria, the adult facilities will be operated according to Table Bon-11, Emergency Operations for Bonneville Powerhouse Two AWS Systems Operations or until a fishway head of 1' is achieved.

-2. Table Bon-11 is a guide for configuring turbine flows, floating orifices, diffuser gates, and main gates during emergency situations when one of the fish turbines has failed or been taken out of service.
-3. If both of the fish unit turbines fail between September 01 and March 31, and repairs cannot be made within 8 hours, coordination with FPOM will occur to develop operational guidelines that may include alternative powerhouse priority operations.
+- 1. If either or both of the fishway auxiliary water turbines is unable to provide water sufficient to meet full criteria, the adult facilities will be operated according to Table Bon-13, Emergency Operations for Bonneville Powerhouse Two AWS Systems Operations or until a fishway head of 1' is achieved. - 2.
+Table Bon-13 is a guide for configuring turbine flows, floating orifices, diffuser gates, and main gates during emergency situations when one of the fish turbines has failed or been taken out of service.
+Table BON-13 guidance should be followed to the extent practicable, and shore entrance weirs should be raised in increments or closed as needed to maintain the proper fishway head. - 3.
+If both of the fish unit turbines fail between September 01 and March 31, and repairs cannot be made within 8 hours, coordination with FPOM will occur to develop operational guidelines that may include alternative powerhouse priority operations. - 4.
+Powerhouse Two adult fishway diffusion system valves A3 and A4 were found damaged and have been removed.
+These valves were designed to be closed when tailwater drops below 11' and 9', respectively.
+Even though the valves cannot be closed, velocity in the channel has remained in criteria.